 As you walk through the living room on your way to bed, put all of the throw pillows and blankets back in place, giving the pillows a little fluff.
 If there are kid toys strewn about, have the children put them away before their bedtime.
 Now the room is fresh and ready for a new day.

-Is the house super clean?
-No. But this simple routine leaves me feeling accomplished at the end of the day.
-That counts for something.
+This simple routine leaves my house looking pretty clean and me feeling accomplished at the end of the day.

 See you in class,